*Posts may contain affiliate links or sponsored content. See Disclaimer and Disclosure for more details.

 Another “how-to” book on getting your baby sleeping through the night quicker is Happiest Baby on the Block.
 Dr. Harvey Karp introduced me to the Five S’s; swaddle, soothe, suck, side, sway.
 His method of soothing a baby was a key player in getting a fussy baby’s eyes to close and get the screaming to stop.
 Sooner than you know it, you’ll have a little angel passed out in your arms.

 Obviously, not every parent needs to read this one.
 I’ve included it on the list because I have epilepsy and needed a lot of support throughout my pregnancy.
 Just like the author, I had given up on the idea of having a baby because of my pre-existing condition.
 The medical community gave me conflicting views which affected my confidence.
 If you have any pre-existing condition and are trying to conceive, I highly recommend looking for an author who has been in your shoes or find a group (online or in-person) that can provide you support and increase your confidence.

 Not everyone needs to read this, but if you are like us, it is a good resource.
 I didn’t read it cover to cover as our NICU stay wasn’t very long.
 But the parts that we did read were helpful.
-Our guy came early which again was a reason why the blog and publication was put on hold.
+Our guy came early which again was a reason why the blog was put on hold.
 He’s a rockstar and an absolute joy to have!
 We’re so excited to get back into the swing of things as they say and start promoting indie authors.

 Promoting your work here is a great start to kick off your book marketing campaign.
 To gain more coverage, I highly recommend Bookvertsier.
 Bookvertiser will give you more reviews on Amazon or wherever your book is sold.
 Additionally, they conduct thorough market research and ensure that your marketing efforts target readers looking for their next read.
 Take a look for yourself and learn more at Bookvertiser.com